Written by: Felicity Flores

 A more prudent affirmation comes from Ruud Weijermars, a geomechanics professor.
 In his book Building Corporate IQ – Moving the Energy Business from Smart to Genius, he wrote, “Einstein’s IQ is commonly established at about 160, but any formal test results have not been publicly confirmed.

-Weijermars’s quote displays that Einstein’s IQ scores usually lack any credible reference.
+Weijermars’s quote shows that Einstein’s IQ scores usually lack credible references.

 What’s The Contribution of Einstein’s IQ In His Success?